 • If the 1st dose was given at age 7−11mos, give the 2nd dose at least 4wks later and a 3rd (and final) dose at age 12−15mos or 8wks after 2nd dose, whichever is later.

 • If 1st dose was given at ages 12−14mos, give 2nd (final) dose at least 8wks after dose 1.

 • If first dose is given before 1st birthday and 2nd dose is given <15mos of age, a 3rd (and final) dose should be given 8wks after 2nd dose.

 • If 2 doses of PedvaxHIB were given before 1st birthday, the 3rd (and final) dose should be given at age 12−59mos and at least 8wks after the 2nd dose.

 • For unvaccinated children aged 15–59mos, give only 1 dose.

 • Unvaccinated children age ≥60mos who are not considered high risk do not require catch-up vaccination.

 5. Pneumococcal vaccines.
 (Minimum age: 6wks for PCV13, 2yrs for PPSV23)

-• Administer 1 dose of PCV13 to all healthy children aged 24−59mos who are not completely vaccinated for their age.
+• Administer 1 dose of PCV13 to all healthy children aged 24−59mos with any incomplete PCV13 series.

 6. Inactivated poliovirus vaccine (IPV).
 (Minimum age: 6wks)